Yes, New Mexico literature belongs on the map

 Much of the rest of the country doesn’t quite know what to make of New Mexicans.

-Sure, this shows up in some of our shared experiencias nuevomexicanas: U.S. companies tell us they don’t ship internationally.
-We get informed our driver’s licenses aren’t valid ID and we need to show a passport.
+Sure, this shows up in some of our shared experiencias nuevomexicanas: We get informed our driver’s licenses aren’t valid ID and we need to show a passport.
+U.S. companies tell us they don’t ship internationally.
 We get asked if the water is safe to drink.
 We see maps with our state simply… omitted.

 Heck, we are the only state to put “USA” on our license plates, as if to say “No, really!”